PyDever/email-app/README.md

-simple github OAuth in Python 3.
+simple email OAuth in Python 3.